buttheadbob/MDK-SE/The-Anatomy-of-a-Script.md

 {
 }
 ```
 The Save method is called whenever the game is saved, or right before you recompile your script.
 Here you can store any data you need to persist between play sessions.
+See [The Storage String](https://github.com/malware-dev/MDK-SE/wiki/The-Storage-String) for more details on how to do this.

 This save method is also optional.